haerski/mortality/report.md

 In the end, we have a total of 492 clients to work with.

 The data merging is done in the file `processed_data.r` which generates the file `data/processed_data_20_12_23.feather`.
-The dependency tree is outlined in the Appendix (TODO!!!)
+The dependency tree is outlined in the Appendix.

 After merging, this gives us a final dataset of 492 clients over 118 weeks ranging from Jan 1st 2019 to June 27th 2021.
 We make two separate tibbles.